 For guys and ladies.

 o RevivalVintageUK.
-This site offers good quality vintage and reproduction items.
+This site offers decent quality vintage and reproduction items.

 o Etsy and Ebay.
-Lots of sellers of for vintage clothing/items, especially on Etsy, with more sites for women’s clothing than men’s.
+Lots of sellers of vintage clothing/items on-line.
+More high quality items on Etsy than Ebay; and more sites for women’s clothing than men’s.
 A big advantage to these sites is of course the search options.

 On Etsy, a couple of shops we like are OverAttiredVintage and CityVintageClothes.